Rabbit Genetics

 Rabbit Reproduction E-Book

-This e-book is entirely focused on reproducing rabbits, from mating and kindling, to the entire season of a young kit's life from conception to teenage-hood.
+Rabbit Reproduction is an e-book entirely focused on reproducing rabbits, from mating and kindling, to the entire season of a young kit's life from conception to teenage-hood, now in an enhanced second edition

-But this second edition of the Rabbit Reproduction e-book is not just a ‘how-to’ manual.
-It fully answers a plethora of all the what-if questions that eventually arise: what if the doe doesn’t cooperate, are all first-time does stupid, should I test-breed, when can I check the kits, are the babies getting enough milk, I don’t have a nest box, how can I tell the boys from the girls, and so much more!
+Not just a ‘how-to’ manual: It fully answers a plethora of all the what-if questions that eventually arise: what if the doe doesn’t cooperate, are all first-time does stupid, should I test-breed, when can I check the kits, are the babies getting enough milk, what if I don’t have a nest box, how can I tell the boys from the girls, and so much more.

-Click here for much more information about the Rabbit Reproduction e-book!
+-- Click here for much more info about Rabbit Reproduction.

 Your purchase is 100% Risk Free.
 See our Double-Value Guarantee below.